Teens and Peer Pressure

 At some point, every person must stand alone, even when tempted by friends and other peers.
 You know what is right.
 You know what is wrong.
 And only you can decide which path to take.

-Ask most anyone that has "been there, done that" about peer pressure.
+Ask almost anyone who has "been there, done that" about peer pressure.
 Most people have gone with the crowd at some point in their teenage lives, and they’ve had to live with the consequences.
 You'll likely hear that bowing to peer pressure wasn't worth it.

 Now is your chance to believe in yourself and to stand alone at times, if you need to.
 When faced with group demands, assess the risks ahead of time.
-Stand strong and say "no" if that's what's right.
+If you are uncomfortable doing something, don't be afraid to decline the invitation with a ''no, thanks.''